Creating Jobs for a Green Economy

 Governor Gregoire was the first Governor to connect reducing greenhouse gas emissions with increasing the number of green jobs in her Executive Order 07-02.
 As the former head of the state’s Department of Ecology, she knows that policies that are good for the environment are also policies that are good for the economy.

-In 2008, the Washington State Employment Security Department and Washington State University, Extension Energy Program conducted the first Green Jobs Survey in Washington — see Washington State 2008 Green Economy Jobs and Addendum to Green Economy Jobs.
+In 2008, the Washington State Employment Security Department and Washington State University, Extension Energy Program conducted the first Green Jobs Survey in Washington.
+See the most recent report: Washington State 2011 Green Economy Jobs.

 The survey identified 47,194 green jobs in energy efficiency, renewable energy, preventing and reducing pollution, and mitigating or cleaning up pollution.
 Energy efficiency accounted for over half of the green jobs.
 A follow up 2009 Green Jobs Survey provided a comprehensive look at private- and public-sector green jobs in Washington State at the time.
 A third report was published in 2011.
 See all the Green-Economy Jobs Reports.